Velsicol Chemical Corporation: History

 Gerald Ford's half-hearted approval in 1976 of the Toxic Substances Control Act, which "remains one of the most controversial regulatory bills ever passed".

+The site of the St. Louis plant is one of the costliest Superfund sites in America.
+In 2014, the neighborhood around the plant was found to be contaminated with DDT, presumably by Velsicol decades before, prompting the removal and replacement of soil at 96 residential properties.

 In 2005, Velsicol was acquired by the private equity firm Arsenal Capital Partners, who, in 2007, re-branded the unit manufacturing benzoic acid, sodium benzoate, and specialty plasticizers as Genovique Specialties Corporation.
 Arsenal still owns Velsicol.
 They began selling benzoic acid and sodium benzoate again in 2015 and 2017 respectively.